Last updated: 21 October 2020

 Stamp duty land tax

 Tax on your rental income

-A fixed, tracker or variable rate deal.
-Deciding the type of interest rate you want affects how much you pay and if you are protected from rate rises.
+Fixed rate, tracker or variable rate deals.
+Deciding the type of interest rate you want affects how much you pay and whether you are protected from future interest rate rises.

-An interest only or repayment mortgage.
-Interest only deals cost less per month, but you need to save up separately to pay off your mortgage or sell your property when the mortgage ends.
-Here is how to decide.
+Interest only or repayment mortgage.
+Interest only deals cost less per month.
+But you'll need to save up separately to pay off your mortgage, or sell your property when the mortgage ends.
+Here's how to decide.

-Check limited company buy to let mortgage rates
+Check buy to let mortgage rates for limited companies

 If you're after the best buy to let mortgage rates for limited companies, you should be aware of the kind of rates you can expect to see.
 The rates are likely to be higher than those offered for an individual landlord.